Archives for September 19, 2023

 How Employers Deny Unlawful Retaliation

-While employers might engage in unlawful retaliation, they also know it violates the law.
+Employers might engage in unlawful retaliation, knowing it violates the law.
 Recognizing the potential legal consequences, many employers take deliberate steps to deny or obfuscate instances of unlawful retaliation.

 One way employers try to deny unlawful retaliation is by employing pretextual justifications for their actions.
-They may claim they took adverse actions, such as demotions, terminations, or unfavorable shifts, for legitimate reasons unrelated to the employee’s protected activity.
+They may claim they took adverse actions, such as demotions or terminations, for legitimate reasons unrelated to the employee’s protected activity.

 Another tactic employers use is to challenge the timing of events.
-Employers might argue that the adverse action was not a direct result of the employee’s protected activity, but rather a consequence of other factors that occurred around the same time.
-They might point to changes in business operations, financial constraints, or market shifts as reasons for the adverse action.
-This tactic creates doubt about the causal relationship between the protected activity and the employer’s response.
+They might argue that the adverse action was not a direct result of the employee’s protected activity, but rather a consequence of other factors occurring around the same time.

-In some cases, employers may resort to creating a hostile work environment to discourage employees from pursuing their claims of unlawful retaliation.
+In some cases, employers may resort to creating a hostile work environment to discourage employees from pursuing retaliation complaints or reporting workplace violations.
 They might subject the employee to increased scrutiny, micromanagement, or isolation, making their work environment uncomfortable and unbearable.
-This tactic pressures employees to drop their claims or resign, effectively silencing their voice.

 To further complicate matters, employers may insist on mandatory arbitration clauses as part of employment agreements.
-These clauses require employees to resolve disputes through private arbitration rather than pursuing legal action in court.
+These clauses require employees to resolve disputes through private arbitration rather than pursuing legal action in court, limiting transparency and potential public accountability.

 How an Employment Lawyer Can Help with an Unlawful Retaliation Case